A speech delivered at the 1989 College Republican National Convention

 Young man, your father, your grandfathers, all four of your great grandfathers, all eight of your great grandfathers and on back beyond the reach of recorded time, all their fathers performed successfully and heterosexually.
 You are the product of eons of heterosexual activity.

-Young lady, your mother and your grandmother were not the product of parthenogenesis.
+Young lady, your mother and your grandmothers were not the product of parthenogenesis.
 They and all your maternal ancestors performed heterosexually and successfully.
 You are living proof they did.

 To say that ten or twenty percent of humanity is doomed to heterosexual disfunction is nonsense.
 Dangerous and arrant nonsense.